Knit by Bit: free cabled clutch knitting pattern

-For this pattern, I chose Cascade Rabat yarn.
+For this pattern, I chose Cascade Yarns, Cascade Rabat yarn to be more specific.
 It’s a blend of wool, acrylic, and silk that knits up into an ombre dream, and it’s perfect for cabling.
 I chose to use an all-over cabled texture to give the clutch strength and stability, and knit it on 5mm (US 8) needles for an extra firm fabric.
 You will also need a cable needle, a yarn needle, and two medium sized buttons.

 Cast on 26 stitches using the long tail cast on.

 Rows 1, 3, 7, 9: Knit all stitches.

 Row 5: K1, *C4F, C4B*, repeat between * and * until last stitch, K1.